gaurangmp/kidsplor-Parent-BRD/README.md

 #### FR-10.1 — Review Eligibility
 - Only parents with a confirmed, completed booking can leave a review for that class/provider.
-- One review per booking (not per class).
-A parent who attends 10 sessions can leave one review per term enrolment.
 - Review prompt is sent via email 24 hours after the booked session date.

 #### FR-10.2 — Review Submission